Ertugrulbal/Django-VeterinaryProject/README.md

 In order to enter the admin panel, it is necessary to create a super user.
 It can be done with the following command: `python manage.py createsuperuser`.
 Then type email and password.
 ### Django Rest Framework API Management
 In order to enter a API page, you must be a logged in.
--We have two api; pet and petOwner.
+- We have two api; pet and petOwner.
--If you logged in, you can do CRUD Operations.
+- If you logged in, you can do CRUD Operations.
+We also made a filter operations.
+If you want to filtration on;
+- Pet API, you can fill a filter fields which are Name, Type and Variety
+- PetOwner API, you can fill a filter field which is PetOwner Name
 ## Run

 Run `python manage.py runserver ip_you_want:port_you_want` and go to [`http://ip_you_want:port_you_want`](ip_you_want:port_you_want) from the browser.